-Defendant admits that between July 1, 2009, and June 19, 2010, he conspired with Shawn Hampton and others to distribute cocaine and cocaine base in the Western District of Missouri in violation of Title 21, United States Code, Sections 846, 841(a)(1) and (b)(1)(B).
+Defendant admits that between July 1, 2009, and June 19, 2010, he conspired with Alfonso Velo, Shawn Hampton, Brice Hale and others to distribute cocaine and cocaine base in the Western District of Missouri in violation of Title 21, United States Code, Sections 846, 841(a)(1) and (b)(1)(A).

 In July 2009, KCPD's Gang Squad and the Federal Bureau of Investigation (FBI) began investigating the cocaine trafficking activities of Hampton.
 In October 2009, U.S. Immigration and Customs Enforcement (ICE) and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) joined the investigation.
 Hampton sold ounce quantities of cocaine base to a confidential informant on October 27, November 11, and December 3 of 2009.
-Through the interception of court-authorized wire and electronic communications of target telephones used by Hampton, investigators learned that Hampton purchased kilogram quantities of cocaine from Ricardo Nevarez, who was supplied by Alfonso Velo.
-This cocaine was then distributed to Hampton's associates, including the defendant, as cocaine or cocaine base.
-Hampton and his associates would distribute cocaine base from various houses located in Kansas City neighborhoods.
-The location sites for distribution were changed frequently in order to defeat law enforcement attempts at surveillance and search warrants.
+Through the interception of court-authorized wire and electronic communications of target telephones used by Hampton and Nevarez, investigators learned that Hampton and Brice Hale purchased kilogram quantities of cocaine from Ricardo Nevarez, who was supplied by Alfonso Velo.
+This cocaine was then distributed to Hampton's associates in Kansas City and Hale's associates in St. Louis.

 Investigators learned that almost immediately after acquiring cocaine from Nevarez, usually in the amount of one or two kilograms, Hampton and his associates would begin calling and receiving calls from hundreds of potential customers for cocaine base.
-Investigators estimate that during the course of the wiretap investigation, which began on February 3, 2010, Hampton's organization was responsible for acquiring and distributing 35 - 40 kilograms of cocaine.
+Investigators estimate that during the course of the wiretap investigation, which began on February 3, 2010, this organization was responsible for acquiring and distributing 35 - 40 kilograms of cocaine.

-The following two paragraphs are representative of the intercepted telephone calls related to the defendant that occurred over the course of the conspiracy:
+The following two paragraphs are representative of the hundreds of drug-related intercepted telephone calls related to the defendant that occurred over the course of the conspiracy: